-As a Nominated Partner for NHS Resolution work in the firm's Clinical Risk department, I have been acting on behalf of NHS Resolution and NHS Trusts and in the defence of clinical negligence cases since 2001.
+My own practice straddles the health market: I am a Nominated Partner for NHS Resolution and a number of NHS Trusts; I am also the lead partner for a leading medical insurer, advising on medical malpractice issues for independent sector providers.
+I have been active in the clinical negligence and medical malpractice sectors since 2001.
 I am recognised as a leading clinical negligence and medical malpractice solicitor by both Chambers and the Legal 500.

 - Lead solicitor on a group action for claims of sexual abuse arising from neurological treatment.

 - Many reported cases including: